thuy-n/thuy-n.github.io/README.md

 # Aspiring NeuroAI researcher

-#### :wave: Hi!
+#### 👋 Hi!
 I'm Thuy (she/her).
 I'm passionate about multidisciplinary approaches to research and the intersection of neuroscience and artificial intelligence for socially beneficial applications.

 This page is currently under construction.
 Stay tuned :)

 ## Quick Facts
-- :house: I'm from Hanoi, Vietnam.
+- 🏠 I'm from Hanoi, Vietnam.
-- :round_pushpin: I'm currently studying in Montreal, Canada.
+- 📍 I'm currently studying in Montreal, Canada.
-- :airplane: I’ve also lived in Geneva, Stockholm, and Ottawa before finding my way to this lovely city!
+- 🌎 I’ve also lived in Geneva, Stockholm, and Ottawa before finding my way to this lovely city!
-- :headphones: I love listening to music and making overly specific playlists.
+- 🎧 I love listening to music and making overly specific playlists.
-- :seedling: I'm still learning and growing.
+- 🌱 I'm still learning and growing.

 ## Education